robohydra/robohydra/tutorial/advanced/index.md

 If you look at the filenames for the static files we have copied into our `fake-assets` folder (see the DuckDuckGo example in the basic tutorial), you'll notice that they contain a version number.
-Now say that, for whatever reason, we don't want those version numbers in our files (eg. because we want our local files to work even if DuckDuckGo decides to change their version number).
-For these situations, Hydra has a simple solution: chaining.
+Now say that we don't want those version numbers in our filenames (eg. because we want our local files to work even if DuckDuckGo decides to change their version number).
+For these situations, Hydra has a simple
+solution: chaining.
 The idea behind chaining is that each request handler can accept an extra parameter, a function that allows the head to call any heads below it.
-As that function can be called with any request and response objects, you can do interesting things like tweaking the request being processed (eg. change the URL, add or remove headers, etc) or tweaking the response being returned (eg. change the body or the headers).
-You could even call the function several times, to retry a request, combine the responses of several requests, etc.
+As that function can be called with any request and response objects, you can do interesting things like tweaking the request being processed (eg. change the URL, add or remove headers, etc.) or tweaking the response being returned (eg. change the body or the headers).
+You could even call the function several times, to retry a request, combine the responses of several requests, or whatever else you might need.

 In this example, we're simply going to strip the `.vXXX` part of the filenames inside `assets`, where `XXX` are numbers.
 To do so, simply